Seravo/wp-simple-header-footer-html/readme.txt

 The plugin is safe to use in WordPress Network installations, where site admins are not supposed to have PHP execution access but any HTML/CSS/JS code is safe to accept.

-Simple Header Footer HTML is made by Seravo.com, who specialise in open source support ervices and among others is the only company in Finland to provide WordPress Premium Hosting.
+Simple Header Footer HTML is made by Seravo.com.
+Seravo provides Premium Hosting and Upkeep service for WordPress.

 **Contributing**